On Vassiliev Invariants of Virtual Knots: Introduction

-In particular it is well known that, in the classical case of framed knots, the theory of quantum invariants closely ties into that of Vassiliev invariants.
-Namely, for the quantum invariants associated to the $q$-deformed universal enveloping algebra of a semisimple Lie algebra it is known that after the power series expansion $q=e^h=1+h+\frac{h^2}{2}+\dots$, the order $n$ coefficient of $h$ is a Vassiliev invariant of degree $n$.
-(One also says that these quantum invariants, after substitution of $e^h$, are `power series Vassiliev invariants'.)
-With this fact in mind, the quantum invariants of rotational virtual knots defined in \cite{kauffman2015rotational} naturally suggest the development of a theory of Vassiliev invariants of \textit{rotational} virtual knots.

-The theory of Vassiliev invariants covers many interesting topics: chord diagrams, Lie algebra weight systems, and the Kontsevich invariant, to name a few.
-A reasonably thorough development of Vassiliev should touch on these, and we indeed address all these topics for the case of rotational virtual knots in this paper.
-In particular this tackles the open problem listed in \cite{fenn2014unsolved} of finding a Kontsevich invariant for virtual knots.
-We also find that this Kontsevich invariant can distinguish the rotational virtual links from \cite{kauffman2015rotational} that quantum invariant cannot.
-Our discussion culminates in an showing universality of this Kontsevich integral among quantum invariants.
-This is in analogy with the theory for classical knots as seen in \cite{le1996universal}, and relies mainly on the Kontsevich invariant and the Drinfeld-Kohno theorem.\\

 In Section \ref{sec:prelim} we briefly discuss the theory of rotational virtual knots, after which we discuss their Vassiliev invariants, chord diagrams, and weight systems at length in Section \ref{sec:vassiliev}.
 At the end of this section we give a construction of Lie algebra weight systems.
-Part of the discussion of chord diagrams will rely on the existence of a universal Vassiliev invariant.
-This is the Kontsevich invariant, for which we give a combinatorial description in Section \ref{sec:kontsevich}.
-Afterwards, in Section \ref{sec:quantum}, we recall the theory of quantum invariants of rotational virtual knots and discuss their relation to Vassiliev invariants and particularly to the Lie algebra weight systems from Section \ref{sec:vassiliev}.
+Afterwards, in Section \ref{sec:quantum}, we recall the theory of quantum invariants of rotational virtual knots and discuss a generalization of these inspired by virtual chord diagrams.
+This generalization will turn out to distinguish the rotational virtual links that were shown in \cite{kauffman2015rotational} to be un-distinguishable by any regular quantum invariant.